dgraph-io/workshop/1-getting-started/README.md

   to achieve an efficient operation to count the number of edges.
 ---

   Let's use Ratel to perform the first set of operations.
-Go to `localhost:8000`.
+Go to `localhost:8000` and click the Latest version.
 Welcome to Ratel.

 ![Ratel](./assets/Ratel-ui.png)